 Recommended Summary Plan for Emergency Care and Treatment into primary care and its impact on patient treatment and care (ReSPECT)

-A research team at the University of Warwick, led by Professor Anne Slowther, is conducting an evaluation of ReSPECT in Primary Care.
-This project will complement the initial evaluation study of ReSPECT in Acute Trusts.
+A research team at the University of Warwick, led by Professor Anne Slowther, is conducting an evaluation of ReSPECT in primary care.
+This project will complement the initial evaluation study of ReSPECT in acute trusts.
 The study is funded by the NHIR HS&DR programme (NIHR131316).
-The overall aim of the study is to explore how when and why ReSPECT is used in a primary and community care setting, and to evaluate its impact on patient treatment and care.
-We will explore experiences of and views of ReSPECT from a range of different perspectives including patients, their families, GPs, and other health and social care professionals.
+The overall aim of the study is to explore how, when and why ReSPECT is used in primary and community care settings, and to evaluate its impact on patient treatment and care.
+We will explore experiences and views of ReSPECT from a range of different perspectives including patients, their families, GPs and other health and social care professionals.